hash6iron/ESPeccy/README.md

 ## How to flash custom ROMs

-Three custom ROMs can be installed: one for the 48K architecture, another for the 128K architecture and another one for TK90X.
+Three custom ROMs can be installed: one for the 48K architecture, another for the 128K architecture, and another one for TK90X.

-The "Update firmware" option is now changed to the "Update" menu with four options: firmware, custom ROM 48K, custom ROM 128K and custom ROM TK90X.
+The "Update firmware" option is now changed to the "Update" menu with four options: firmware, custom ROM 48K, custom ROM 128K, and custom ROM TK90X.

 You can put the ROM files (.rom extension) anywhere and select it with the browser.